Lisbon Pena Palace Tickets and Day Trips

 Sintra Pena Palace Tickets

-Visit the Pena Palace in Sintra without queues or waiting time
+Visit the Pena Palace in Sintra without queues or waiting

-The most complete option
+The most comprehensive option

 Sintra, Pena Palace and Quinta Regaleira Day Trip from Lisbon

-Discover Sintra on a comfortable and skip-the-line tour
+Discover Sintra on a comfortable, skip-the-line tour

 How to visit the Pena Palace with an organized tour from Lisbon

-What is included in the tour
+What's included in the tour

 • Guided tour of the historic center of Sintra, a UNESCO World Heritage Site, with free time to explore at your own pace.